Fair Hiring Guide

 • Maiden name or prior married name, marital status

-• Birthplace, nationality, race
+• Birthplace, nationality

 • Religion